S3-working-group/s3-practical-guide/docs/all.md

   <dd><p>Select someone to take responsibility for the preparation and follow-up of meetings, workshops or other events.</p></dd>

   <dt><a href="navigate-via-tension.html">Navigate via Tension</a></dt>
-  <dd><p>Pay attention to tension you experience in relation to the organization, investigate the cause and pass on any organizational drivers you discover to the people accountable for the appropriate domain.</p></dd>
+  <dd><p>Pay attention to tension you experience in relation to the organization, investigate the cause and pass on information about any organizational drivers you discover to the people accountable for the appropriate domain.</p></dd>

   <dt><a href="open-space-for-change.html">Open Space For Change</a></dt>
   <dd><p>Invite everyone to create and run experiments for evolving the organization.</p></dd>